airportyh/dc-git-demo/README.md

-# Git DEMO
+ß# Git DEMO

 This is a demo project for me to practice git with.

 ## List of Changes
-* Dave was here
+* Dave was here again
-* this is a change by kyleluck
+* tis is a change by kyleluck
 * change by Allen Thompsoncom
 * Another paragraph from Toby.
 * line by rrgn